Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

 Notes:
     1.)
 Be wary of new connections with other nodes
     <br>
     2.)
-Dont just take the most recent request for connections to avoid the flooding
+Don't just take the most recent request for connections to avoid the flooding
     <br>
     3.)
 Bootnodes with higher credibility and trust (Can be a bottleneck)
         - Rotate bootnodes they are subject as well to attacks and should be rotated
 ---
 ## libp2p
-* Toolbox for developing systems built ontop of the p2p networking
+* Toolbox for developing systems built on top of the p2p networking
 * Simply put helpful in establishing encrypted and authenticated channels between two peers
 Notes:
 What is libp2p